 17 of 20

-If you love history and architecture, and want to get a feel for how Bombay was back in the day, don't miss walking though the village of Khotachiwadi.
+If you love history and architecture and want to get a feel for how Bombay was back in the day, don't miss walking through the village of Khotachiwadi.

 The narrow winding lanes of Khotachiwadi village are home to old Portuguese-style bungalows and a tiny church.
 Evidence indicates that Khotachiwadi started developing as an urban form before Bombay became a city.
 In time, it became integrated into the surrounding space.
 Then, a century after the Portuguese arrived, they gave Bombay away to the British as part of a dowry gift to Charles II of England.
 A walk though Khotachiwadi village will transport you back in time to relive this part of Mumbai's history.
 It's now also possible to stay in one of the heritage homes.